r-barnes/richdem/README.md

     <INDICATOR CHARACTER> <MESSAGE/MEASUREMENT NAME> [= <VALUE> [UNIT]]

-The amount of whitespce may very for aesthetic purposes.
+The amount of whitespace may very for aesthetic purposes.